CBIIT/NCI-DOE-Collab-Pilot3-Active_learning_NLP/README-installation.md

-## Active Learning framework for Natural Language Processing of pathology reports installation and testing on Biowulf
+## Installation and Testing on Biowulf

 The order of installation of dependencies, as well as their versions, is important; follow these steps carefully.

+To install the active learning framework for natural language processing (ALNLP) of pathology reports:

 1. Log in to [Biowulf](https://hpc.nih.gov/docs/connect.html).